This post may contain affiliate links and we earn a commission if you buy after clicking on our links.

 Pin this for later:

-Before we start brewing, here’s a few words about the history of this popular drink.
+Before we start brewing, here are a few words about the history of this popular drink.

-Bringing vanilla into the mix adds a contemporary twist, offering a creamy sweetness that complements the bold spices perfectly.
+Bringing vanilla into the mix adds a contemporary twist and offers a creamy sweetness that complements the bold spices perfectly!

 Why You Should Try This Recipe

-• Aromatic Awakening: The distinct aroma of chai spices mixed with vanilla not only delights the taste buds but also stimulates the senses, creating an aromatic experience that invigorates and refreshes.
+• Aromatic Awakening: The distinct aroma of chai spices mixed with vanilla stimulates all senses, creating an aromatic experience that will warm your soul!

-• Health Benefits: Chai spices like cinnamon, cardamom, and ginger are known for their anti-inflammatory properties and can aid in digestion, adding a healthy bonus to this delicious treat.
+• Health Benefits: Chai spices like cinnamon, cardamom, and ginger have anti-inflammatory properties and aid in digestion, adding a healthy bonus to this delicious treat.

-• Versatility in Preparation: This recipe can be customized to suit various dietary preferences—use dairy or plant-based milks, adjust the sweetness, or even experiment with different spices to make it uniquely yours.
+• Versatility in Preparation: This recipe can be customized to suit various dietary preferences.
+You can use dairy or plant-based milk, adjust the sweetness, or even experiment with different spices to make it uniquely yours.

-• Caffeine Kick: With a base of black tea, this iced latte provides a moderate caffeine boost, making it an excellent alternative to coffee for those looking for a gentle yet effective pick-me-up that’s full of flavor.
+• Caffeine Kick: With a base of strong black tea, this iced latte provides a moderate caffeine boost, making it an excellent alternative to coffee.

-• Dessert Substitute: The sweet and spicy profile of this iced latte makes it a perfect dessert substitute that’s both satisfying and less indulgent than traditional sweets, ideal for those who want to enjoy a treat without overindulging.
+• Dessert Substitute: The sweet and spicy profile of this iced latte makes it a perfect dessert substitute that’s both satisfying and luxurious!

 Ingredients

-• Selection: Opt for a robust, full-bodied black tea like Assam or Darjeeling, as these will hold up well against the strong flavors of the spices and vanilla.
+Black Tea: Black tea forms the base of this chai latte, providing a deep flavor foundation that complements the spices as well as some energy boost in for of caffeine.
+Choose a robust, full-bodied black tea like Assam or Darjeeling, as these will hold up well against the strong flavors of the spices and vanilla.
 The quality of the tea will significantly influence the overall taste of the latte.

 Ingredients for making 2 portions of Iced Vanilla Chai Latte: